Course Catalog

 5 units

 Humans are the only animal capable of living in both authoritarian and democratic regimes.
 Course explores the nature of these forms of social relationships with a goal of promoting democracy.
 Topics include: obedience to authority, conformity, self-justification, propaganda, power, and conflict resolution.
-(Formerly course 159G.)
-Prerequisite(s): course 3 or 100.
-Enrollment restricted to junior and senior psychology majors.
+Prerequisite(s): PSYC 100.

 PSYC 146